David Paul Cronenberg CC (born March 15, 1943) is a Canadian film director from Toronto.

 - The Fly (1986), where a failed teleportation experiment fuses Jeff Goldblum and... well, a fly.

-- Canada, Eh?: Cronenberg's films are often set in his hometown, Toronto, which he naturally portrays quite realistically.
+- Canada, Eh?: Cronenberg's films are often set and/or filmed in his hometown, Toronto, which he naturally portrays quite realistically.
 A realistic Montreal crops up occasionally, too.
 His 1986 remake of The Fly is shot in the downtown core of Toronto, and several prominent stores are visible during some of the scenes (such as Toronto City Hall, and, when Brundle walks down the street eating a chocolate bar, he passes the most random places.)

 - Daylight Horror: Cronenberg did this quite a bit in his early days with movies such as Shivers and Rabid which depicted horrific scenes in well-lit buildings or even daytime.
 For instance, the subway is pretty bright.